memgraph/mgconsole/README.md

   - please use only import statements using simple MATCH, CREATE, MERGE statements.

-If you encounter any issue, please create a new [mgconsole Github issue](https://github.com/memgraph/mgconsole/issues).
+If you encounter any issue, please create a new [mgconsole GitHub issue](https://github.com/memgraph/mgconsole/issues).